stashed/docs/docs/addons/nats/tls/index.md

 ---
-title: NATS with Token authentication
+title: TLS secured NATS
-description: Backup NATS with Token authetication using Stash
+description: Backup TLS secured NATS using Stash
 menu:
   docs_{{ .version }}:
-    identifier: stash-nats-token-auth
+    identifier: tls-auth
-    name: Token Authentication
+    name: TLS secured NATS
-    parent: stash-nats-auth
+    parent: stash-nats
-    weight: 15
+    weight: 40
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: stash-addons
 ---

-# Backup NATS with Token authentication using Stash
+# Backup TLS secured NATS using Stash

 Stash `{{< param "info.version" >}}` supports backup and restoration of NATS streams.
-This guide will show you how you can backup & restore a NATS server with Token authentication using Stash.
+This guide will show you how you can backup & restore a TLS secured NATS server using Stash.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 - Install Stash Enterprise in your cluster following the steps [here](/docs/setup/install/enterprise.md).
+- Install cert-manager in your cluster following the instruction [here](https://cert-manager.io/docs/installation/)
 - If you are not familiar with how Stash backup and restore NATS streams, please check the following guide [here](/docs/addons/nats/overview/index.md).

 You have to be familiar with following custom resources: